9-Day Package with Salkantay Hike

 Day 8 – Machu Picchu.
 After having an early breakfast at your hotel, you will meet your guide and take the 25-minute bus ride up to Machu Picchu.
 You will have a 3-hour tour with your guide where you will see and learn about the most important sites including the Temple of the Sun, the main plaza, Intiwatana, and the Temple of the Condor.
 After your tour, you will take the bus back down to Aguas Calientes, and in the afternoon you will take the train back to Cusco where we will pick you up from the train station and drop you off at your hotel.

 Day 9 – Departure.
 We will pick you up from your hotel in Cusco and take you to the airport for your departure flight.

-Food: We include lunch in the Sacred Valley (drinks are not included), lunch and the beverage chicha on the Cusco Face to Face Tour, and all meals during the hike (lunch on the eighth day in Aguas Calientes is not included).
+Food: We include lunch in the Sacred Valley (drinks are not included), a traditional lunch on the Maras, Moray & Community Visit, and all meals during the hike (lunch on the eighth day in Aguas Calientes is not included).
 Breakfast will be provided by your hotels.

-Accommodations: We include the first, second, third and last nights in a hotel in Cusco (Cusco B&B or Andenes al Cielo), camping during the entire hike, and your hotel in Aguas Calientes (Killa Inn or Panorama B&B).
+Accommodations: We include the first, second, third and last nights in a hotel in Cusco (Cusco B&B or Hotel Montecristo), camping during the entire hike, and your hotel in Aguas Calientes (Killa Inn or Panorama B&B).
 Please note that all hotels are subject to availability.
 For hotel upgrade options, please see the “Additional Options” tab.